DriveSpace

 DriveSpace (initially known as DoubleSpace) is a disk compression utility supplied with MS-DOS starting from version 6.0 in 1993 and ending in 2000 with the release of Windows Me.
 The purpose of DriveSpace is to increase the amount of data the user could store on disks by transparently compressing and decompressing data on-the-fly.
 It is primarily intended for use with hard drives, but use for floppy disks is also supported.
-This feature was removed in Windows XP and later.
+This feature was removed in Windows XP.

 Overview

 In the most common usage scenario, the user would have one hard drive in the computer, with all the space allocated to one partition (usually as drive C:).
 The software would compress the entire partition contents into one large file in the root directory.
 On booting the system, the driver would allocate this large file as drive C:, enabling files to be accessed as normal.

 Microsoft's decision to add disk compression to MS-DOS 6.0 was influenced by the fact that the competing DR DOS had earlier started to include disk compression software since version 6.0 in 1991.